-The buyer and the seller must agree upon a self-billing relationship before they can activate a self-billing invoice.
-The format of a self-billing invoice should not change from the standard format of an invoice.
-The structure of a self-billing invoice should include:
+The format of a self-billing invoice doesn’t change much from the standard format of an invoice.
+A self-billing invoice should include:

 - Seller’s contact information

 - Buyer’s company name

 - Buyer’s contact information

 - Details and price of all items purchased

 - Any attachments, such as purchase orders, if applicable

 The invoice can be generated manually in a word processing or spreadsheet program or with accounting or invoicing software that streamlines and accelerates the process.

 In some countries, such as the United Kingdom, a customer is required to self-assess and self-report their own VAT, or value-added tax.
 This means the customer has to account for VAT on the purchase of goods from states that use this system.
 So if, for example, there is VAT on shipped goods, the purchaser must account for that VAT.
 This is one reason it is important for a buyer and seller to enter into a self-billing arrangement before using self-billing so that these sorts of matters can be clarified in anticipation of an audit occurring.